Everything we know about Britney Spears and Sam Asghari divorce

 Prior to their June 2022 nuptials, the “Toxic” singer had Asghari sign an iron-clad prenuptial agreement that was “in her favour,” according to Page Six.
 “Any money she made before the wedding is protected,” a source told the outlet.
 Spears reportedly tasked attorney Mathew Rosengart, who helped free her from her 13-year conservatorship, with working out the terms of the prenuptial agreement.

-However, now it appears that Asghari allegedly wants Spears to “pay him more than what their prenup provides” in return for keeping her secrets following their split, Page Six reported on Wednesday.
-A source said that he is “attempting to negotiate concessions beyond his prenup and threatening to go public with extraordinarily embarrassing information about Britney unless he gets paid”.
+An initial report from Page Six claimed that Asghari allegedly wanted Spears to “pay him more than what their prenup provides” in return for keeping her secrets following their split.
+A source alleged that he was “attempting to negotiate concessions beyond his prenup and threatening to go public with extraordinarily embarrassing information about Britney unless he gets paid”.

 Another insider said: “It’s blackmail and it’ll never happen.”

+However, a representative for Asghari denied reports about prenup renegotiations in a statement to The Independent.
+“There are many claims that Sam is challenging the prenup and threatening to exploit his ex-wife with videos.
+However, all these claims are false, as no negative intention has ever been directed towards her and never will be,” Asghari’s rep, Brandon Cohen, told The Independent.
+“Sam has always and will always support her.”

-Perhaps that’s why Spears has reportedly hired high-powered divorce attorney to the stars, Laura Wasser, and will continue to work with former federal prosecutor Rosengart.
+Spears has reportedly hired high-powered divorce attorney to the stars, Laura Wasser, and will continue to work with former federal prosecutor Rosengart.
 The “Gimme More” singer previously hired Wasser - who’s represented celebrities such as Kim Kardashian, Angelina Jolie, and Joe Manganiello - during her 2008 custody battle with ex-husband Kevin Federline over their two sons: Sean Preston, 17, and Jayden, 16.

 Shortly after it was reported that Spears and Asghari were separating, the 41-year-old singer broke her silence on Instagram where she informed fans of her plans for the near future.
 “Buying a horse soon!!!” she captioned a photo of herself riding a horse on a beach.
 “So many options it’s kinda hard!!!
 A horse called Sophie and another called Roar.”